Martin Carver: Academic career

-Martin Carver was editor of the world archaeology journal Antiquity from 2002-2012, personally editing some 800 articles.
+Martin Carver was editor of the world archaeology journal Antiquity from 2002 to 2012, personally editing some 800 articles.

 He is a director of The Sutton Hoo Ship's Company, which aims to build a full-size and seaworthy replica of the Anglo-Saxon ship found in Mound 1 at Sutton Hoo.

 Broadcasting

 From 1986, Carver presented four episodes of the BBC 2 documentary series Chronicle (British TV programme), which looked at his work at Sutton Hoo and also explained technological developments in archaeology.
 In the episode first broadcast 16 August 1989, Carver went aboard Edda, a replica of the Viking Oseberg Ship, which promptly sank, and the incident became a favourite anecdote in his public lectures.

 Honours

 On 8 January 1981, Carver was elected Fellow of the Society of Antiquaries of London (FSA).
 On St Andrew's Day 2011, he was elected Honorary Fellow of the Society of Antiquaries of Scotland (Hon FSA Scot).
 On 23 July 2020, he was elected Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.